Premier League clubs vote unanimously to step up training after coronavirus break | Goal.com

 This agreement is seen as a big step towards the resumption of the league, with government officials hopeful that play might take place in the middle of June.

-A statement from the League reads : “Premier League Shareholders today voted unanimously to return to small-group training from tomorrow afternoon, the first step towards restarting the Premier League, when safe to do so.
+A statement from the League reads : “Premier League Shareholders today voted unanimously to return to small-group training from tomorrow afternoon (Tuesday), the first step towards restarting the Premier League, when safe to do so.

 “Step One of the Return to Training Protocol enables squads to train while maintaining social distancing.
 Contact training is not yet permitted.